-5.0 Financial Implications
+5.0 Financial Implications (FIN19-20/7395)

 In the event that Members agree the preferred recommended that the District Council (or if agreed the relevant Town or Parish Council) should adopt open space in the first instance the costs of maintaining the open space will, in the initial years of maintenance, be covered by any commuted maintenance sum payment secured via a \$106 agreement with developers.
-Any commuted maintenance sum will be finite, meaning that at some point the costs of managing, maintaining, and replacing (equipment, pitches, etc.) will need to be absorbed into precept or the land asset and its maintenance being transferred to the relevant Town or Parish Council.
+Any commuted maintenance sum will be finite, meaning that at some point the costs of managing, maintaining, and replacing (equipment, pitches, etc.) will need to be met by the District/Town/Parish Council resources.
+This may therefore require further budget provision, which would be added to the base budget for the year that the Commuted Sum would expire and would be approved through the budget process.